 Please note that this program is not currently being reviewed for spring 2021.
 Please explore the list of spring 2021 programs that UGE is currently reviewing with campus partners and overseas institutions.
 You should also actively consider back-up options at Columbia.
 If you are looking for options for fall 2021 or after, applications for this program will be open for those terms later in the fall semester.

 The CIEE Brazil: Liberal Arts in Rio de Janeiro program is a supported direct enrollment program offered during the fall, spring, and academic year to students.
-You are required to take at least 2 semesters of Portuguese or have a minimum of 4 semesters of Spanish without Portuguese prior to departure.
+You are required to take at least 2 semesters of Portuguese or have completed through Intermediate Spanish II, or the equivalent, prior to departure.
+Thus, no Portuguese is required prior to departure.
 Engineering courses are available for SEAS students.
 Students live with host families to increase the immersion experience.